Towards local testability for quantum coding: Introduction

 \subsection{Acknowledgments}

 We would like to thank Benjamin Audoux, Alain Couvreur, Omar Fawzi, Antoine Grospellier and Jean-Pierre Tillich for many fruitful discussions on quantum codes.
+We would like to warmly thank an anonymous reviewer, whose remarks and corrections greatly improved the quality of this article.
 AL and VL acknowledge support from the ANR through the QuantERA project QCDA.